 Those messages will be sent using an ID that is not your mobile number - likely your iCloud email address.

-It's easy to check what ID your messages will be sent to.
-On a Mac, go to System Preferences > iCloud.
+It's easy to check what ID your messages will be sent to, on a Mac, go to System Preferences > iCloud.
 Log in and click on the Contact tab.
-Check which IDs are listed (and ensure your phone number is not listed there).
+Check which IDs are listed (and ensure that your phone number is not listed there).
 Make sure your friends have those details.

 Check your iCloud.com settings on your iPad by going to Settings > Messages > Send & Receive.

 You can read more about getting and sending text messages from your Mac here.

 Problem - the new Effects in Messages in iOS 10 aren't working

 If the problem is that some of the new effects available in Messages in iOS 10 aren’t being received by your recipient try the following: